This article may contain links from our affiliate partners. Please read how we make money!

 Baingan Bhartha (mashed eggplant) pronounced bane-gun baar-tuh is generally associated with North Indian food.
 It is usually prepared by roasting a whole Baingain (eggplant) with skin and stem intact over an open fire or charcoal imparting a delicious smoky flavor.
 It is then cooled, peeled, mashed and roasted with spices.

 This recipe is made easier by using an oven to bake the eggplant.
 You can eat it naan or as bruschetta over Italian bread for a fusion Indian twist.
 It’s vegan, gluten-free and delicious!
-This is one of our favorite healthy vegan meal prep recipes!
+This is one of my favorite healthy vegan meal prep recipes!
 This is also great if you’re trying to find vegan keto recipes!

 20. Savory Aloo Tikki’s (Potato patties)